matei-tm/SSDT-Continuous-Deployment-Project-Template-Helpers/README.md

 It works with two naming conventions:

 1. A file that is matching "\*.all.sql" will be promoted to all sibling files matching "\*.main.datapatch.sql"
-2. A file that is matching "\*.set.sql" will provide a configuration UI where the user can choose the destination files matching "\*.main.datapatch.sql"
+2. A file that is matching "\*.sub.sql" will provide a configuration UI where the user can choose the destination files matching "\*.main.datapatch.sql"

 ## Promoting  "\*.all.sql" files.